matthew-dong-dev/ICS-research/dev-notes/data-action-items.md

 ### Questions:

+1. ask Run
+    - why retraining takes 2+ days now
+    - refresh_serendipitous_c2v.py:74: RuntimeWarning: invalid value encountered in true_divide
+  bow_weight_for_equi /= bow_weight0[:, np.newaxis]
+    - refresh_serendipitous_bow.py:29: FutureWarning: by argument to sort_index is deprecated, please use .sort_values(by=...)
+  courses = courses.sort_index(by=['idx'])
-1. `Loaded Next Semester Courses HTTP Error 404: Not Found` - is this an actual error or did it just run out of pages to read and it's actually fine?  the class files look the same
+1. `Loaded Next Semester Courses HTTP Error 404: Not Found` - is this an actual error or did it just run out of pages to read and it's actually fine?  the class files look the same (from Data-AskOski refresh api script)
 1. why are static files being copied from Jeff's home directory?
 1. what is the purpose of the copy files section? cp $rootDir/outputs/course2nb.json $outDir